abdullahsweesi11/repo-seek/README.md

 - Limit:
   - Takes in a single argument
-  - Argument must be a number less than or equal to 500
+  - Argument must be less than or equal to 500
-  - Default: 100
+  - Default: 30

 - Output Format:
   - Takes in a single argument